-It brings a ton of functionality at a very reasonable price, and its status as a “fresh face” has so far allowed it to fly under VPN blacklists while offering outstanding privacy, security, and accessibility.
+It brings a ton of functionality at a very reasonable price, and its status as a “fresh face" has so far allowed it to fly under VPN blacklists while offering outstanding privacy, security, and accessibility.
 Even better, it can unblock Netflix.

 It’s not all sunshine and roses, though.
 SpyOff is a shining example of a VPN that emphasizes on the technical side of things, leaving something to be desired in other areas.